lgeoffroy/boostedscripts/README.md

 ### From XPI (Firefox)

-1. Download `boostedscript.xpi` from the releases section
+1. Download the `.xpi` file from the releases section
 2. Open Firefox and go to `about:addons`
 3. Click the gear icon → **Install Add-on From File...**
 4. Select the downloaded `.xpi` file

-> **Note**: Firefox may warn you that the extension is unsigned.
-This is expected for self-distributed extensions.
-Click **Add** to proceed.
+> **Note**: The extension is currently under review, the release is unsigned for the moment.

 ### Load Unpacked (Development)